gwennypig/GrystTTRPG/docs/README.md

 # Gryst TTRPG

-> A momentum-based tabletop roleplaying game where magic is tech, tech is magic, and turns are earned — not given.
+> A momentum-based tabletop roleplaying game where magic is tech, tech is magic, I decided to make a TTRPG instead of sleeping, idk why.
+The docfiles you see here were crafted with intent but the exact language and actual scaffolding is generated with OPUS.
+Why?
+I'm trying to make a ttrpg as a single person instead of sleeping, please forgive.
+The AI is merely organizing my thoughts.
+I probably have ADHD, this LLM is essentially an executive function proxy.
+The end product will be handwritten.
+This is an organizational document.

 ## What is Gryst?